javicacheiro/openstack-training/core/cloud-init/cloud-init.md

 - `cloud-config`: yaml file containing the cloud-init configuration
 - `x-shellscript`: the script we want to run

-For the most recent versions of cloud-init (`>=22.1`) it is also possible to specify different scripts depending on when we want them to be run:From version
+For the most recent versions of cloud-init (`>=22.1`) it is also possible to specify different scripts depending on when we want them to be run:
 - `x-shellscript-per-instance`: the script will be only run the first time the instance boots
 - `x-shellscript-per-boot`: the script will be run each time the instance boots
 - `x-shellscript-per-once`: the script will be run only once